• Features

 • Better for building long-term engagement

-4. Set display rules
+Set display rules for new visitors

-Optimize when your discount popup appears:
+Optimize the timing when your Shopify discount popup appears:

-• New visitors only — Exclude existing customers who already received discounts
+• New visitors only: Exclude existing customers who already received discounts

-• Time delay — Wait five to 10 seconds so visitors see your products first
+• Time delay: Wait five to 10 seconds so visitors see your products first

-• Exit intent — Catch abandoning visitors with the discount as a last resort
+• Exit intent: Catch abandoning visitors with the discount as a last resort

-• Frequency cap — Show once per week to avoid annoying return visitors
+• Frequency cap: Show once per week to avoid annoying return visitors

-5. Test before going live
+Test before going live

 Run through the whole experience: